Goldyr/md2h/README.md

 ---
 topic: code
-title: md2h instructions
+title: md2h
 description: README for md2h
 tags: ["code", "test"]
 ---
 # MD2H
-This is a simple implementation that spams regex filters to fit my markdown writing preferences, I would recommend this alternative for most cases: https://github.com/markdown-it/markdown-it
+This is a simple implementation that spams regex filters to fit my markdown writing preferences If you are trying to transform .md to .html I would recommend this alternative instead: https://github.com/markdown-it/markdown-it

 ## Installation and usage
 `bun run install`

--h flag outputs to a file.html (creates it if it doesnt exist) `bun run index.ts file.md -o`

-outputs the conversion to the console
+outputs the markdown converted to html:
 `bun run index.ts file.md`

+outputs the markdown converted to html to a file ./output/file.html:
+`bun run index.ts file.md -o`

+outputs all files to ./output:
+`bun run index.ts file_1.md file_2.md file_3.md -o`

+outputs just the basic structure directly converted without header `bun run index.ts file.md -nh`

+outputs the html without header to a .html file in ./output `bun run index.ts file.md -nh -o`

 * flags ==
     -o (outputs HTML to a file)